 Up next, we’ll discuss tips for living with incontinence after brain injury.

 Tips for Living with Incontinence After Brain Injury

-Even though it is possible to overcome incontinence, it will not be a quick or easy fix.
+Even though it is possible to overcome incontinence after a head injury, it will not be a quick or easy fix.

 In the meantime, here are some helpful tips for dealing with the effects of incontinence after brain injury: